RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 Next thing is that systemd commands need to be all [executed in user scope](https://github.com/ikke-t/podman-container-systemd/blob/9a0bf79a47b569050e09dcfb3a367dffbf39b4d8/tasks/main.yml#L33).
-As we don't log in as target user, we achieve this by setting environment variable for ```xdg_runtime_dir``` to find user lingering DBUS session later.
+As we don't log in as the target user, we achieve this by setting an environment variable for ```xdg_runtime_dir``` to find the user's lingering DBUS session later.

 [See here](https://github.com/ikke-t/podman-container-systemd/blob/9a0bf79a47b569050e09dcfb3a367dffbf39b4d8/tasks/main.yml#L33)